5-minute read

 How it works

-The following graphic shows how a process can evolve from a purely manual approach to traditional automation to intelligent automation, and how each layer adds capabilities that save time and effort, reduce the risk of error, and improve overall efficiency:
+The following graphic shows how a process can evolve from a purely manual approach to traditional automation to intelligent process automation, and how each layer adds capabilities that save time and effort, reduce the risk of error, and improve overall efficiency:

-Benefits of intelligent automation
+Benefits of intelligent process automation

-You may notice a striking similarity between the benefits of intelligent automation and the benefits of traditional automation, and rightly so.
-The primary benefit of intelligent automation is that it allows automation to do what it already does—only better, faster, and with less intervention from human employees.
+You may notice a striking similarity between the benefits of intelligent process automation and the benefits of traditional automation, and rightly so.
+The primary benefit of intelligent process automation is that it allows automation to do what it already does—only better, faster, and with less intervention from human employees.

 Heightened efficiency

-Intelligent automation eliminates many of the “speed bumps” that arise from the need for human intervention, allowing processes to execute more smoothly and efficiently.
+Intelligent process automation eliminates many of the “speed bumps” that arise from the need for human intervention, allowing processes to execute more smoothly and efficiently.

 Less programming

-Because intelligent automation learns on its own, the organization reduces the need to devote resources to programming—and re-programming—its automation rules.
+Because intelligent process automation learns on its own, the organization reduces the need to devote resources to programming—and re-programming—its automation rules.

 Higher employee satisfaction